j05ch/mvc-todo/README.md

 # MVC-Todo
 Todo list frontend in React.
+Works together with my MVC-Todo-API.

 Install with _yarn install_.

-Start Webpack dev server with _yarn dev_.
+Start Webpack dev server with _yarn dev_

+or

-Build with _yarn start_.
+build und run with _yarn start_.